xuankimtran/docs-1/pages/katalon-analytics/docs/kt-scheduler.md

 ## Execute Test Runs by a Trigger

 Using a Trigger allows you to execute a Test Run automatically.
-By doing so, you can leverage Remote Execution to take a full control of your testing plan.
+By doing so, you can leverage Remote Execution to take complete control of your testing plan.

 ### Create a Trigger